quru/qis/doc/js_gallery_help.md

 ## Prerequisites

-The gallery has the same prerequisites as the HTML5 canvas viewer, so refer to that documentation for more details.
+The gallery has the same prerequisites as the HTML5 canvas viewer, refer to that documentation for more details.

-If you are supplying your own MooTools library, the gallery requires additional MooTools More
-components: Fx.Scroll and URI.

 ## Implementation

-To use the gallery API, you need the gallery and the HTML5 viewer's CSS and JavaScript files in your web page:
+To use the gallery API, you need the gallery and the HTML5 canvas viewer's CSS and JavaScript files in your web page:

 	<link href="http://images.example.com/static/styles/canvas_view.css" rel="stylesheet" type="text/css">
 	<link href="http://images.example.com/static/styles/gallery_view.css" rel="stylesheet" type="text/css">